schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/faq.md

 ### <a name="integrations">Can SchemaCrawler be used integrated with other programs?</a>

 SchemaCrawler can be integrated with other programs, but this requires some Java programming.
 SchemaCrawler is designed to be used programmatically with the [Spring Framework](https://spring.io/) .
-For more details, see scripting example in the [SchemaCrawler examples](http://github.com/schemacrawler/SchemaCrawler/releases/) download, in the `examples\spring` directory.

 SchemaCrawler comes pre-built with integration with [Apache Velocity.](http://velocity.apache.org/) This allows you to specify your own templates for formatting the schema.
 For more details, see scripting example in the [SchemaCrawler examples](http://github.com/schemacrawler/SchemaCrawler/releases/) download, in the `examples\velocity` directory.